TALISMANIC forward Paul King reckons York City Knights could do with more strength in depth to help them find a winning formula – a call which

 “Getting that first win is so important.
 Losing starts becoming a habit and it’s a bad habit.

 “Swinton is a winnable game.
 They’re not playing badly at all – they only just lost to (leaders) Halifax last weekend and they turned us over at their place.
 But we can win it.
-We have to keep our shape and composure.
+We have to keep our

 “We’ve proved we can compete.
 It can be a simple game – complete sets and make your tackle and you don’t go wrong.”